kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 7. According to the `.status.evictionRequestCancellationPolicy=Forbid`, the node drain controller cannot remove the `nodemaintenance.k8s.io` from the `.spec.requesters` due to API validation.
 8. Actor B sets `ActiveInterceptorCompleted=true` on the eviction requests of pod p-1, which is ready to be deleted.
 9. The eviction request controller designates Actor A as the next interceptor by updating `.status.activeInterceptorName`.
-10. Actor A updates the EvictionRequest status and ensures that `.status.evictionRequestCancellationPolicy=Forbid`.
-Alternatively, it could also change it to `Allow` at this point, if it was just there, to ensure that Actor B's logic is atomic
+10. Actor A updates the EvictionRequest status and checks that the previous interceptor set `.status.evictionRequestCancellationPolicy=Forbid`.
+It cannot change the value and must respect the previous interceptor, which may have already made irreversible changes.
 11. Actor A deletes the p-1 pod.
 12. Once the pod terminates, the eviction request controller sets `Complete` condition to `True`.
 13. The node drain controller can delete the EvictionRequest.